queenisabaer/isbaner-vineyard/README.md

 ### Acknowledgments

-- I would like to thank my wonderful mentor Brian Maccheria for his numerous tips and great assistance during the creation of this project.
+- I would like to thank my wonderful mentor Brian Macheria for his numerous tips and great assistance during the creation of this project.

 **This is for educational use.**